gloriapul/61040-portfolio/assignments/pset1.md

 Another common query executed by the giver of a gift would be to check which items are still left to be able to purchase.
 The point of a registry is to give requested items and if some requests have already been fulfilled, a person would want to find one that has not been fulfilled yet.

 ### 6. A common feature of gift registries is to allow the recipient to choose not to see purchases so that an element of surprise is retained.
 How would you augment the concept specification to support this?
-One could augment the concept specification with the state by adding a purchase visibility flag to the Registry.
+One could augment the concept specification with the state by adding a surprise purchases visibility flag to the Registry.
 The updated state for the Registry itself would be:

 > a set of Registries with
 >> an owner User\
 >> an active Flag\
 > a set of Requests\
->> a purchase visibility Toggle
+>> a surprise purchases visibility Toggle

 Then, there would be corresponding actions for it, the same as the open and close actions that work for the Flag.
+Additionally, the create action should set the Toggle as false on default.

-> on (registry: Registry)
+> hide (owner: User, registry: Registry)
->> requires registry exists and it is not off\
+>> requires registry exists and belongs to owner\
->> effects make registry’s purchase invisible to owner User
+>> effects make registry’s purchases invisible to owner User

-> off (registry: Registry)
+> reveal (owner: User, registry: Registry)
 >> requires registry exists and it is on\
->> effects make registry visible to owner User
+>> effects make registry's purchases visible to owner User

 ### 7. The User and Item types are specified as generic parameters.
 The Item type might be populated by SKU codes, for example.
 Explain why this is preferable to representing items with their names, descriptions, prices, etc.

 It is far preferable to using names, descriptions, prices, or another element since it ensures the right Item is being requested.
 For instance, the owner User may be requesting diapers for a baby shower but may have a specific brand, material, or color they want them in.
 Though the User could input the name or description to a structured element, it adds an extra layer of work for both the User and those looking to purchase.
-This removes the burden on the ones looking to make the purchase to figure out where to buy the Item from.
 Instead, the User can select their Item specifically, which would be populated by SKU codes that are unique and will directly point to the exact Item they are looking for.
+This removes a burden on both sides.

 ## Exercise 2